Opposite Is Not Different: The Cosine-Similarity Bug in CLIP and Contrastive Learning

 The gradient with respect to any negative similarity is strictly positive: the loss decreases monotonically as that similarity decreases.
 Cosine similarity is bounded below by 1-1, so the global minimum of every negative term is antiparallel alignment.
 CLIP wants every pair of unlike concepts to be linearly dependent on each other.

-This is geometrically impossible at scale.
-In Rd\mathbb{R}^d, the maximum number of mutually antiparallel unit-vector pairs is exactly dd — one pair per coordinate axis.
-CLIP’s 512-dimensional embedding space carries at most 512 binary oppositions.
+This is not merely hard at scale; it is unsatisfiable outright.
+Antiparallelism is not a resource a bigger space supplies more of: the Gram matrix of kk unit vectors with every pairwise cosine equal to 1-1 has a negative eigenvalue as soon as k>2k > 2, so no more than two vectors can be pairwise opposite in any dimension.
+What a dd-dimensional space does supply is dd mutually orthogonal antipodal pairs, one per axis of an orthonormal basis, which is why CLIP’s 512-dimensional embedding space carries at most 512 binary oppositions.
 ImageNet has 1,000 classes; the real world has millions of concepts.
 A loss demanding cos=1\cos = -1 for every negative is asking for a configuration that does not exist in the space it’s being computed in.

 LSigLIP=i,jlog ⁣(1+exp(yij(simij/τb))),\mathcal{L}_\text{SigLIP} = \sum_{i, j} \log\!\big(1 + \exp\big(-y_{ij}(\mathrm{sim}_{ij}/\tau - b)\big)\big),